verdaux/BookNotes/Head first Java/Java variables 2.md

 - [ ] Instance variables are declared inside a class and OUTSIDE a method
 - [ ] Local variables are declared within a method
 - [ ] Local variables must be initialised before use.
+- [ ] Method parameters are virtually the same as local variables